SystemsApproach/sdn/netvirt.rst

 SDN.
 But if you think the outcome of SDN should be to disaggregate networking devices, then network virtualization didn't do that.
-However, because network virtualization moved a lot of the complexity of data center networking into the virtual overlay, it actually *did* simplify the physical network, opening the way for bare metal switches to take a larger role in the data center.
+However, because network virtualization moved a lot of the complexity of datacenter networking into the virtual overlay, it actually *did* simplify the physical network, opening the way for bare metal switches to take a larger role in the datacenter.

 ..
    Expand this section; e.g.,talk about being overlay/underlay-aware.